 Vietnamese people associate their foods with The Five Elements of Wood, Fire, Earth, Metal and Water.

 The thought and process that goes into Vietnamese cooking, therefore, is truly astounding.
+This makes for a wide range of Vietnamese dishes that bring so many different textures and flavors to the table.

 Vietnamese believe all foods are connected, in some way, to one or more of the elements.
 Salt, a prime example, is seen as the connection between the living and the dead.